openzfs/zfs-buildbot/README.md

 * `perf`: This commit should be built and tested by the PERF builders

 * `coverage`: This commit should be built and test by the Coverage TEST builders

+* `unstable`: This commit should be built and test by the Unstable TEST builders

 ### Builder Types